MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-to-mtr-w.md

 6. When migration is complete, the device displays the Windows first-time setup program, also known as Out of the Box Experience (OOBE).
 To learn more, see [First-time setup for Surface Hub 3](first-run-program-surface-hub-3.md).

 ### Remotely install Migration Launcher app via Intune

+> [!TIP]
+> If you are remotely triggering migration wtih the following steps, you may wish to consider setting up seamless post-migration deployment as well.
+See this section above for more.

 #### Summary